LM-Ince/lab-website-ince/team/index.md

 # <i class="fas fa-users"></i>Team

-I am a Research Scientist in the [Fonken lab](https://www.fonkenlab.com/) and I currently mentor 3 undergraduate students:
+I am an Assistant Professor at Pomona College in Claremont, CA.
+If you are a student in the Claremont Colleges and interested in joining the lab for senior thesis or research experience, please email me or stop by one of my classes.

 {% include section.html %}